-- Montbello, which is the furthest part of District 8 from Denver Health, does not have an urgent care/walk-in facility.
+- The furthest parts of District 8 from Denver Health do not have an urgent care or walk-in facility.

 Women and LGBTQ+ Health

-- Women and LGBTQ+ community are impacted the most by challenges of access.
-Many health care services through Denver Health are only available at their campus downtown including woman’s health, pediatrics, STD clinic, and Center for Positive Health.
+- Women and LGBTQ+ communities are impacted the most by challenges of access to healthcare.
+Many health care services through Denver Health are only available at their campus downtown including: women’s health, pediatrics, STD clinic, and Center for Positive Health.

 - The City of Denver must provide free shuttles for people to access healthcare facilities, especially during the many years of the I-70 Central Project.

-- Attract/incentivize, with city funds, a woman’s health care facility for Montbello.
+- Attract/incentivize, with city funds, a women’s health care facility for Montbello.

-- Incentivize, with city funds, an Urgent Care facility to open in Montbello
+- Help bring an Urgent Care facility to Far Northeast Denver.

 Protection of Immigrants